 Ingredients and Variations

-Most of the Roman pasta dishes like carbonara and cacio e pepe have very defined ingredients.
+Most of the Roman pasta dishes like carbonara, cacio e pepe, gricia and amatriciana have very defined ingredients.
 Everyone knows that carbonara has guanciale in it, pecorino romano and eggs for example.

 But the ingredients in a papalina vary greatly from version to version depending on who is making it.
 Many people add heavy cream in addition to the eggs, some may not use eggs at all, just cream, some use ham instead of prosciutto, and some add mushrooms and butter.

 While waiting for pasta water to boil, heat a large pan over medium heat.
-Add the olive oil and let it heat up.
+Cook the onions and prosciutto.
+Deglaze with white wine (optional).

-Add the peas to the prosciutto/onion (photo 3) and cook for a few minutes.
+Add the peas.
 If pasta is not ready by this time, turn the heat on the pan down to low.

 When pasta is cooked to al dente, add it to the pan (still over medium heat), along with a ladle of pasta water.

-Toss the pasta together with the prosciutto and peas for a few minutes (photo 5), and remove from the heat.
+Toss the pasta together with the prosciutto and peas for a few minutes and remove from the heat.

-Toss once more until pasta is evenly coated (photo 7)
+Toss once more until pasta is evenly coated.

 Top tips